- Windows server 2012 standard max ram free

 Looking for:

-capacity planning - Windows server with less than 1% free memory - Server Fault - Prerequisites
+- What is the minimum RAM requirement for Windows Server ? -capacity planning - Windows server with less than 1% free memory - Server Fault - Prerequisites

 Consult your hardware vendor documentation for configuring shared storage and networking hardware.
 Ensure power management in Windows Server is set to high performance.